ABOUT THE SHOW

 We laugh.
 We cry.
 We share our pain.

 Funny People Cry Too is a digital network where I encourage people to be vulnerable.
 Speak their truth, tell their story, and not be ashamed to cry.
 As a stand up comedian and class clown, being funny was what I did to cope with pain.
 Funny people are liked and accepted, but after years of being known as the funny girl, I was exhausted.
 I longed for intimate, meaningful conversations.
 I craved it.
 Don't get me wrong, I do welcome humor!
 I love it, but great jokes come from great pain.
 If we never share the pain, we don't do comedy justice.
 Funny People Cry Too is a digital network focused on one word: TRUTH.

-I was raised by my mentally ill mother who went undiagnosed with schizophrenia for 50 years.
-Out of shame, embarrassment, and deep guilt her behavior was my fault I never told anyone about my
+As for my secret, I was raised by my mentally ill mother who went undiagnosed with schizophrenia for 50 years.
+Out of shame, embarrassment, and deep guilt her behavior was my fault I never told anyone about my unglamorous

-unglamorous childhood living in a spare bedroom in my Grandfather's house.
-Now I tell everyone.
-In fact, I've written a memoir, and look forward to sharing: Never Enough: A Memoir of Undiagnosed Mental llness with you in 2020!
-Until then, I am determined to help others find the courage to tell their stories through weekly blog posts, interviews, and a live storytelling show.
+childhood.
+Now I tell everyone, and am determined to help others find the courage to tell their stories too!
 I am in the business of finding my ultimate joy in this life and want to help you find yours too!

-In a nutshell, I am a daughter, a wife, a sister, a coffee addict, a runner, an outdoor enthusiast, and a mental health advocate.
-I am a compassionate, upbeat, adventurous Southerner.
-I am also way too sensitive, battle with perfectionism, and struggle to feel enough in this world because like each one of us I am human.
+I am a daughter, a wife, a sister, a coffee addict, a runner, an outdoor enthusiast, and a mental health advocate.